-The Consolidated Financial Statements have been audited by independent auditors, whose report appears elsewhere in this annual report.
+The Consolidated Financial Statements have been audited by independent auditors, whose report appears within this annual report.
 The Association is also subject to examination by the Farm Credit Administration.

 The Consolidated Financial Statements, in the opinion of management, fairly present the financial condition of the Association.
-The undersigned certify that we have reviewed the 2019 Annual Report of AgSouth Farm Credit, ACA, that the report has been prepared under the oversight of the Audit Committee of the Board of Directors and in accordance with all applicable statutory or regulatory requirements, and that the information contained herein is true, accurate, and complete to the best of our knowledge and belief.
+The undersigned certify that we have reviewed the 2020 Annual Report of AgSouth Farm Credit, ACA, that the report has been prepared under the oversight of the Audit Committee of the Board of Directors and in accordance with all applicable statutory or regulatory requirements, and that the information contained herein is true, accurate, and complete to the best of our knowledge and belief.

-James C. Carter, Jr. Chairman of the Board
+Hugh É. Weathers Chairman of the Board